-3 But who shall quit this low abode, Who shall ascend the heavenly place, And stand upon the mount of God, And see his Maker face to face?
-4 The man whose hands and heart are clean, That blessed portion shall receive, Who here by grace is sav'd from sin, Hereafter shall in glory live.
-5 He shall obtain the starry crown, And numbred with the saints above, The God of his salvation own, The God of his salvation love.
-6 This is the chosen royal race That seek their Saviour-God to see, To see in holiness thy face, O Jesus, and be join'd to thee.
-7 Thou the true wrestling Jacob art, Whose prayers and tears, and blood inclin'd Thy Father's majesty t' impart His name, his love to all mankind.
-8 Our Lord is risen from the dead, Our Jesus is gone up on high, The powers of hell are captive led, Drag'd to the portals of the sky.
-9 There his triumphal chariot waits, And angels chaunt the solemn lay, Lift up your heads, ye heavenly gates, Ye everlasting doors give way.
-10 Loose all your bars of massy light, And wide unfold th' etherial scene; He claims these mansions as his right, Receive the King of Glory in.
-11 Who is this King of Glory, who?
-The Lord that all his foes o'ercame, The world, sin, death, and hell o'erthrew: And Jesus is the Conqueror's name.
+- This is the chosen royal race

+That seek their Saviour-God to see,

+To see in holiness thy face,

+O Jesus, and be join'd to thee.

+- 7 Thou the true wrestling Jacob art,

+Whose prayers and tears, and blood inclin'd

+Thy Father's majesty t' impart

+His name, his love to all mankind.

+- 8 Our Lord is risen from the dead,

+Our Jesus is gone up on high,

+The powers of hell are captive led,

+Drag'd to the portals of the sky.

+- 9 There his triumphal chariot waits,

+And angels chaunt the solemn lay,

+Lift up your heads, ye heavenly gates,

+Ye everlasting doors give way.

+- 10 Loose all your bars of massy light,

+And wide unfold th' etherial scene;

+He claims these mansions as his right,

+Receive the King of Glory in.

+- 11 Who is this King of Glory, who?

+The Lord that all his foes o'ercame,

+The world, sin, death, and hell o'erthrew:

+And Jesus is the Conqueror's name.

 - 12 Lo!
-His triumphal chariot waits, And angels chaunt the solemn lay, Lift up your heads, ye heavenly gates, Ye everlasting doors give way. - 13 Who is this King of Glory, who?
-The Lord of glorious power possest, The King of saints and angels too, God over all, forever blest.
+His triumphal chariot waits,

+And angels chaunt the solemn lay,

+Lift up your heads, ye heavenly gates,

+Ye everlasting doors give way.

+- 13 Who is this King of Glory, who?

+The Lord of glorious power possest,

+The King of saints and angels too,

+God over all, forever blest.

-Psalm XXXII.
+Psalm XXXII.97

-Blest is the man, supremely blest, Whose wickedness is all forgiven, Who finds in Jesus' wounds his rest, And sees the smiling face of heaven.
-The guilt and power of sin is gone From him that doth in Christ believe, Cover'd it lies, and still kept down, And buried in his Saviour's grave.

-Blest is the man, to whom his Lord No more imputes iniquity, Whose spirit is by grace restor'd, From all the guile of Satan free; Free from design, or selfish aim, Harmless,94 and pure, and undefil'd, A simple follower of the Lamb, And harmless as a newborn child.

-- But while thro' pride I held my tongue, Nor own'd my helpless unbelief, My bones were wasted all day long, My strength consum'd with pining grief.
-Crush'd by thine anger's heavy hand, Burnt up as a dry barren ground, I ever of my sin complain'd, But no relief, or mercy found. - Resolv'd at last, to God (I cried) My sins I will at large confess, My shame I will no longer hide, My depth of desp'rate wickedness.
+Blest is the man, supremely blest,

+Whose wickedness is all forgiven,

+Who finds in Jesus' wounds his rest,

+And sees the smiling face of heaven.

+The guilt and power of sin is gone

+From him that doth in Christ believe,

+Cover'd it lies, and still kept down,

+And buried in his Saviour's grave.

+- 2 Blest is the man, to whom his Lord

+No more imputes iniquity,

+Whose spirit is by grace restor'd,

+From all the guile of Satan free;

+Free from design, or selfish aim,

+Harmless, 98 and pure, and undefil'd,

+A simple follower of the Lamb,

+And harmless as a newborn child.

+- 3 But while thro' pride I held my tongue,

+Nor own'd my helpless unbelief,

+My bones were wasted all day long,

+My strength consum'd with pining grief.

+Crush'd by thine anger's heavy hand,

+Burnt up as a dry barren ground,

+I ever of my sin complain'd,

+But no relief, or mercy found.

+- 4 Resolv'd at last, to God (I cried)

+My sins I will at large confess,

+My shame I will no longer hide,

+My depth of desp'rate wickedness.

+All will I own unto my Lord

+Without reserve or cloaking art;

+I said; and felt the pard'ning word,

+Thy mercy spoke it to my heart.

+- For this shall every child of God

+Thy power and faithful love declare,

+And claim the grace on all bestow'd,

+Who make to thee their timely prayer.

+But when the floods of judgment rise,

+And sweep their guilty souls away,

+Remains for sin no sacrifice;

+For ended is their gracious day.

+- 6 Thou art my hiding-place; in thee

+I rest secure from sin and hell,

+Safe in the love that ransom'd me,

+And shelter'd in thy wounds I dwell.

-94John Wesley substituted "Blameless" for "Harmless" by hand in his personal copy of the 5th edn.
+98John Wesley substituted "Blameless" for "Harmless" by hand in his personal copy of the 5th edn.
 (1751).